Table of Contents

 How To Adjust Your Sleep Routine?

 It can be difficult to adjust your sleep schedule, especially if you have been following a certain routine for a long time.
+But you can hack your chronotype.
 To make the transition easier, try making small changes over the course of several days.
 Gradually increase or decrease the time you spend sleeping by 15 or 30 minutes increments.
 This will help your body slowly get used to the new schedule without feeling too much disruption.

 There are many ways to adjust your sleep schedule.
 One way is to get up earlier than you normally would, and then stick to that routine.
 This can be difficult, but it will be easier if you establish a nighttime routine, even if it’s as simple as meditation or brushing teeth before bed.